ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: Introduction

-To answer these questions, we propose a KD paradigm in distributional shift situations.
-This novel paradigm involves rethinking the previous KD settings and reformulating the objectives to accommodate multiple domains in real-world scenarios.
-On behalf of this new paradigm, we identify and reconsider the potentially influential factors from three different perspectives: algorithm-, data-, and optimization-level.
-We also specify two types of distribution shifts with respect to the characteristics of domain data, as previously described by~\citet{ye2022ood}.
-Furthermore, we propose a comprehensive and systematic evaluation framework to benchmark the effectiveness of KD under distributional shift scenarios.
-The evaluation benchmark covers a wide spectrum of KD approaches categorized ($\geq$ 30 methods), consisting of knowledge types, distillation data manipulation, and optimization options.
+To address these questions, we propose a KD paradigm tailored for distributional shift situations, \textsc{ShiftKD}.
+This novel paradigm involves rethinking traditional KD settings and reformulating the objectives to accommodate multiple domains in real-world scenarios.
+In line with this new paradigm, we identify and reconsider potentially influential factors from three distinct perspectives: algorithmic, data, and optimization levels.
+We also delineate two types of distribution shifts characterized by the properties of domain data, as previously described by~\citet{ye2022ood}.
+Furthermore, we introduce a comprehensive and systematic evaluation framework to benchmark the effectiveness of KD under distributional shift scenarios.
+The evaluation benchmark encompasses a broad spectrum of KD approaches categorizing over 30 methods.
+We conduct extensive experiments in our benchmark and show that this framework analyzes KD performance across various real-world settings, which is truly crucial.
+It helps understand how different strategies work and improves KD’s adaptability by addressing its weaknesses.

+As an evaluative benchmark grounded in shifted constraints, \textsc{ShiftKD} demonstrates significant potential to support the development of more robust KD methods that better meet practical needs.
+Moreover, our framework is easily extendable and introduces new dimensions to recently emerging areas.